IsmailChaar/TrendingRepos/README.md

 # TrendingRepos

 This is a small webapp that lists the most starred Github repos created in the last 30 days.
-Done by me for the Gemography Front-end Coding Challenge <3 .
+Done by me for the Gemography Front-end Coding Challenge :heart: .

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.8.